mikemimik/fs-notes-app/README.md

 };

 ```
+When we call the mongoose `save()` method, the `pre save` function we wrote will get automatically called and will hash our passwords for us.

 We are also going to create a function to check if the email already exists before saving it in the database.
 Add the following code to the same file: